SQL Server Configuration Manager

 Available Network Protocols

 SQL Server supports Shared Memory, TCP/IP, and Named Pipes protocols.
 For information about choosing a network protocols, see Configure Client Protocols.
-SQL Server does not support the VIA, Banyan VINES Sequenced Packet Protocol (SPP), Multiprotocol, AppleTalk, or NWLink IPX/SPX network protocols.
+SQL Server does not support VIA, Banyan VINES Sequenced Packet Protocol (SPP), Multiprotocol, AppleTalk, or NWLink IPX/SPX network protocols.
 Clients previously connecting with these protocols must select a different protocol to connect to SQL Server.
 You cannot use SQL Server Configuration Manager to configure the WinSock proxy.
 To configure the WinSock proxy, see your ISA Server documentation.